mycolorway/tao_on_rails/README.md

-# TaoOnRails
+# Why Tao?

-Tao On Rails is the missing way to structure your frontend on [Ruby on Rails](http://rubyonrails.org/).

-Tao On Rails is designed and developed by [Siyuan Liu](https://github.com/farthinker).

-It's originally built for [Zhiren project](https://zhirenhr.com/) and extracted to gem by [Terry Tai](https://twitter.com/poshboytl).
+[Ruby on Rails](http://rubyonrails.org/) lacks a recommended way to structure your frontend code for many year.
+Tao on Rails is the one to fill the gap which will modularize your page with the new [Custom Elements v1](https://developers.google.com/web/fundamentals/getting-started/primers/customelements) API.

 ## Installation